2DGD-F0TH/2DGD_F0TH/chapters/012_Marketing.md

 Some games even decided to go DRM-less, such as any game sold on the GOG (Good Old Games) marketplace.
 This is another important decision you have to think through, to ensure your game has the highest chance of succeeding as possible.

+### How DRM can break a game down the line

+In November 2019, Disney's game "TRON: Evolution" has been reported as "unplayable" due to the Disney's SecuROM license expiring.
+This had serious ramifications.

+The game cannot be played, since SecuROM checks periodically the activation status and reports a "serial deactivated" error and the people who bought a legit copy of the game found themselves unable to enjoy their rightfully acquired product.

+This is another situation where piracy wins, since people who pirate games have a way better experience compared to the people who legally bought the game.
+Players are in the hands of the game publisher and their intention of maintaining the game; as well as in the hands of the DRM manufacturer, since no software is eternal, the DRM servers may close down, blocking the authentication.

 Free-to-Play Economies and LootBoxes
 ------------------------------------